All About BudgetsDebtCredit Is Not Real Money Or Back-Up Cash

 Finance Canada Read of the Week

-I have a friend who works from home and I often wonder how he ever gets anything done because he sleeps in and is always late.
+I have a friend who works from home, and I often wonder how he gets anything done because he sleeps in and is always late.

-I’m not sure how I’d be as a full-time work-from-home dad/husband so I went looking to see how others do it.
+I’m unsure how I’d be as a full-time work-from-home dad/husband, so I looked to see how others do it.

-I stumbled upon Katy Kicker who works from home and offers tips for those who want to stay motivated working from home.
+I stumbled upon Katy Kicker, who works from home and offers tips for those who want to stay motivated while working from home.

-One tip she talks about really stuck out in my mind apart from getting up early is to take time off.
+Apart from getting up early, one tip she talks about that stuck out in my mind is to take time off.

-I know so many people who work from home that are glued to their work and find it hard to dis-engage but you have to do it.
+I know so many people who work from home who are glued to their work and find it hard to disengage, but you have to do it.

 Working from home means that you have the flexibility to choose when you stop working.